Contraband-Software/Springman/README.md

 Privacy policy (though not applicable due to the game no longer being live) can be found [here](https://contraband.software/springman/privacy-policy).

 All rights are reserved by Contraband Software.
-You may build this app in Unity and play it to your hearts desire however.